cssallg001/sallg001_cs418_course_project/README.md

 # Expected features:
 * Users should be able to reset their passwords if they forget it.
 * Users should be able to change their passwords after they login.

-* An admin user should be created from the backend.
-(Only 1)
 * An admin user has a different view from a regular user.
 (Later admin will approve the submitted advising sheet by student)